Gaonkar30/Movie-review-system/README.md

-Here’s a clean, professional README for your **Cinema Critic System** project — excluding individual member contributions as you asked:

----

 # 🎬 Movie-review-System

 > A modern movie review and management platform built using **React** for the frontend and **Spring Boot** with **MongoDB** for the backend.